 However, we also share an interest with the reviewer in knowing whether our results are fully explained by what we might think of as time-pressure induced ignorance, or also result from incomplete incorporation of that information due to attention.
-This question relates to existing reviews of the literature on attention and choice, which have suggested that the main causal influence of attention on choice is its role in the initial acquisition of relevant information (see: Orquin & Mueller Loose, 2013).
+This question relates to existing views of the literature on attention and choice, which have suggested that the main causal influence of attention on choice is its role in the initial acquisition of relevant information (see: Orquin & Mueller Loose, 2013).

 To address this question, we ran a third on-line experiment in which we presented information serially in the dictator game and interrupted participants at different points in their viewing to elicit their choice.
 In each trial, participants (N = 103) were first presented either their own outcomes ($Self) or their partner’s outcomes ($Other) for ~300ms.
 They were then presented the other piece of information ($Other or $Self).
-In the first three conditions, participants were either presented the second piece of information for 100ms, 200ms or 400ms before they were interrupted and prompted to make their choice.
-In the other two-conditions (repeated, and repeated-long), participants were presented both pieces of information twice.
-In the repeated condition, participants were presented with information in the following order: 1st (~300ms), 2nd (~300ms), 1st (~300ms), 2nd (200ms) before being prompted to make a response.
+In three conditions, participants were presented the second piece of information for either 100ms, 200ms or 400ms before they were interrupted and prompted to make their choice.
+In the other two conditions (which we refer to as repeated-fast, and repeated-long), participants were presented both pieces of information twice.
+In the repeated-fast condition, participants were presented with information in the following order: 1st (~300ms), 2nd (~300ms), 1st (~300ms), 2nd (200ms) before being prompted to make a response.
 In the repeated-long exposure condition, participants were also presented with both pieces of information twice but for longer durations, such that they are presented with information in the following order: 1st (~500ms), 2nd (~500ms), 1st (~500ms), 2nd (500ms) before prompted to make a response.

-Since, in all conditions, participants were exposed to both information: $Self and $Other, the ignorance model of attention would predict no effect of attention on choice while the attentional amplification model would predict that the focus of early attention would bias choice but its effects should weaken as people sample more information.
+Since in all conditions participants were exposed to both information (i.e., $Self and $Other), the ignorance model of attention would predict no effect of attention on choice while the attentional amplification model would predict that the focus of early attention would bias choice but its effects should weaken as people sample more information.
 Additional preregistered experimental details, hypotheses and analyses can be found on OSF at the following link: https://osf.io/hw9um/?view_only=6c70927f1f144b20b96f18cac1808958.

 Importantly, using mixed-effects logistic regressions predicting binary generous choice, we find an interaction between the first information presented (first fixation) and 2nd information exposure conditions (Wald’s 2(4) = 20.621, p < .001), such that first fixations predicted generosity when exposure to the 2nd piece of information was relatively short (100ms: b = -0.476, SE = 0.0857, z = -5.560, p < .001; 200ms: b = -0.209, SE = 0.0863, z = -2.416, p = .0157) but not when participants were exposed to the 2nd information for extended periods of time (400ms: b = -0.074, SE = 0.0898, z = -0.828, p = .407; repeated: b = -0.086, SE = 0.0889, z = -0.972, p = .331; repeated-long: b = 0.040, SE = 0.0887, z = 0.457, p = .648).
-This pattern of results not only replicate findings in Study 2, but also suggest that ignorance cannot fully explain the effects of early attentional biases on choice.
+This pattern of results not only replicate findings in Study 2, but also suggests that ignorance cannot fully explain the effects of early attentional biases on choice.

 Figure: First fixation position and 2nd information exposure condition interact to predict the total number of fixations on a trial.
 The middle line of the box-plot indicates the group mean number of fixations per trial with the upper and lower boundaries of the box indicating +/- 1SE and the whiskers indicating the 95% confidence interval.